7+ Epic East Coast USA Road Trip Routes (Itineraries + Tips)

 In Wicasset, between Popham Beach and Camden Hills, Red’s Eats makes one of New England’s most delicious lobster rolls.
 For a state famous for its lobster rolls, being considered among the best is a massive accomplishment.

-Finally, end this east coast USA road trip in Acadia National Park.
+Finally, end this East Coast USA road trip in Acadia National Park.

 Located next to Bar Harbor on Bar Island, it’s a true gem of the National Park system and there is no other park like it.
-Whale watching trips leave from Bar Harbor every day during the high season and are a definite must-see!
+Whale-watching trips leave from Bar Harbor every day during the high season and are a definite must-see!

 READ NEXT